A Distributed Privacy-Preserving Learning Dynamics in General Social Networks

 \subsection{Convergence}

-The challenges for verifying the convergence of our algorithm are two-fold: on one hand, although our MHRW-based disseminating stage entails very efficient communications, each agent gets only incomplete knowledge from its peers; on the other hand, the agents introduce random perturbations to their knowledge (i.e., their adoptions) for the purpose of privacy preserving, such that the knowledge each agent learns from their peers is noisy.
+The challenges for analyzing the convergence of our algorithm are two-fold: on one hand, although our MHRW-based disseminating stage entails very efficient communications, each agent gets random (and thus incomplete) suggestions from its peers; on the other hand, the agents introduce random perturbations to their their private adoptions for the purpose of privacy preservation, such that the experience each agent learns from their peers is noisy.
 As \cite{CelisKV-PODC17} has shown the convergence of the learning dynamics by assuming each agent in round $r$ is aware of the actual popularities of all the options, i.e., $\{Q^{r-1}_{j}\}_{j\in\mathcal M}$, our focus is at demonstrating that, for each agent $i$ in round $r$, its estimate on $Q^{r-1}_{j}$, namely $\widehat Q^{r}_{i,j}$, sufficiently approximates $Q^{r-1}_{j}$ for $\forall j$.
 In the following, we first present our main results on the convergence of the regret function and then give the detailed proof.